 Are we so quick to forget or not really understand the wonderful mercy that brought about the terrible price that Jesus paid?

 A heart of forgiveness and mercy needs to be foremost in any action on rebuke or discipline.

 * Father God,

-We so often think to judge another, to call out sin and wrongdoing, but forget Your mercy to us.
+We so often think to judge another, to call out other sin and wrongdoing, and forget Your great mercy to us.

 You are faithful and Your love is steadfast.

 Hallelujah Lord, what a God You are!